substantic/rain/docs/guide/user.rst

 Among build-in tasks, Rain allows to run additional types of tasks via subworkers.
-Rain is shipped with Python subworker, that allows to execute arbirary Python code.
+Rain is shipped with Python subworker, that allows to execute arbitrary Python code.

 Decorator ``@remote``
 ---------------------

-Decorator :func:`rain.client.remote` serves to turing a python function into a Rain task.
+Decorator :func:`rain.client.remote` turns a python function into a Rain task.
 Let us consider the following example::

   from rain.client import Client, remote